- Enjoy the old-world charm, ethnic restaurants, and craft markets of Windhoek

 Day 8: Drive from Twyfelfontein to Opuwo

-After breakfast, you'll make the drive north through the town of Kamanjab towards Opuwo, the capital of the Kunene Region in northwest Namibia (286 miles/460 km).
+After breakfast, you'll make the drive north through the town of Kamanjab toward Opuwo, the capital of the Kunene Region in northwest Namibia (286 mi/460 km).

 Day 9: Explore Opuwo

-You can participate in an excursion to see the Himba tribe, offered by your accommodation, or arrange your own local guide from the Kaoko Information Center.
+You can participate in an excursion to see the Himba tribe offered by your accommodation or arrange your local guide from the Kaoko Information Center.

 Day 10: Drive from Opuwo to Etosha National Park

-This morning, you'll depart Opuwo and make the drive to the renowned Etosha National Park near Okaukuejo (320 miles/515 km).
-Entrance into the Etosha National Park is via the southern Anderson Gate (Ombika Gate).
+This morning, you'll depart Opuwo and make the drive to the renowned Etosha National Park near Okaukuejo (320 mi/515 km).
+The entrance into the Etosha National Park is via the southern Anderson Gate (Ombika Gate).
 If you leave early enough, you could arrive by midday, allowing for sufficient time in the afternoon to drive to some local watering holes to view game.

 Days 11-12: Explore Etosha National Park